Predicting quantum learnability from landscape fluctuation: Introduction

-In this Letter, we demonstrate a simple and efficient metric for the learnability of PQCs termed ``relative fluctuation'' (RF).
+In this work, we demonstrate a simple and efficient metric for the learnability of QNNs termed ``relative fluctuation'' (RF).
 This metric emerges from comparing the fluctuations of the given training landscape and standard learnable landscapes, which is a set of decoupled convex functions.
-We conduct extensive numerical experiments to validate its effectiveness in predicting learnability and find this metric can detect all well-known features of PQCs, such as expressibility (reachability), barren plateaus, bad local minima, and overparametrization.
+We conduct extensive numerical experiments to validate its effectiveness in predicting learnability and find this metric can detect all pivotal natures of QNNs, such as expressibility (reachability), barren plateaus, bad local minima, and overparametrization.
 Hence RF offers a unified picture for us to understand various crucial concepts in variational quantum algorithms.
 We also prove a lower bound for RF in circuits composed of local $2$-designs as analytical guidance.
 Notably, RF is highly efficient as it does not require actual training and can be estimated classically via Clifford sampling.
-Therefore, RF enables fast selections of suitable problem-specific PQCs, as in Fig.~\ref{fig:workflow_landscape}(a), which can further serve as an indicator or even an objective function for automatic circuit design and improve the efficiency of variational quantum computing in the future.
+Therefore, RF enables fast selections of suitable problem-specific QNN architectures, as in Fig.\,\ref{fig:workflow_landscape}(a), which can further serve as an indicator or even an objective function for automatic circuit design and improve the efficiency of future QML and variational quantum computing.